Lebanon photography therapy program to expand

 The two just finished the Lebanon VA Medical Center and Lebanon Valley College’s photography therapy program.

-“Veterans not only get a skill out of it but they learn to see themselves through the camera lens.
-They learn about themselves, what they’re capable of doing, but also about introspection,” said instructor Amy Beth Cook.
+“Veterans not only get a skill out of it, but they learn to see themselves through the camera lens.
+They learn about themselves, what they’re capable of doing, but also about introspection,” instructor Amy Beth Cook said.

 The program, which has been offered for around a year, is now serving as a model for other VA’s.